UbiquityRobotics/ubiquity_main/install_virtualization.md

 and `RRRRRR` is the release.

-* If your distributor id is `Ubuntu` and the release number is 16.04, you are done an no virtualization software needs to be installed.
+* If your distributor id is `Ubuntu` and the release number is 16.04, you are done and no virtualization software needs to be installed.

 * If your distributor id is not `Ubuntu` you *must* install the virtualization software.